zzzprojects/EntityFramework-Extensions/docs2/pages/articles/custom-key.md

 The code "001" is here more than once with a different name.

-You can allow duplicate key with the **AllowDuplicateKeys** options
+You can allow duplicate key with the **AllowDuplicateKeys** options.

 ```csharp